Richard Lennon

-Richard Gerard Lennon (March 26, 1947 – October 29, 2019) was an American prelate of the Catholic Church.
-He served as bishop of the Diocese of Cleveland in Ohio from 2006 to 2016.
-He previously served as an auxiliary bishop of the Archdiocese of Boston in Massachusetts from 2001 to 2006.
+Richard Gerard Lennon (March 26, 1947 – October 29, 2019) was an American Catholic prelate who served as Bishop of Cleveland from 2006 to 2016.
+He previously served as an auxiliary bishop for the Archdiocese of Boston from 2001 to 2006.

 Biography

 Early life and education

 Richard Lennon was born on March 26, 1947, in Arlington, Massachusetts.
 Lennon's father Albert was the town's deputy fire chief.
 Lennon attended St. James the Apostle grammar school in St. James Parish in Arlington, where he was an altar boy.
 In 1965, Lennon graduated from Matignon High School in Cambridge, Massachusetts, where he was a member of the National Honor Society.

 Lennon attended Boston College, as mathematics major.
 After two years, he transferred to St. John's Seminary in Boston.
 Lennon graduated from St. John's in 1969 with a Bachelor of Philosophy degree.
 Lennon received a Master of Sacramental Theology degree from St. John's in 1973.